 ALEC distance education courses will generally be taught utilizing the Texas A&M University learning management system, eCampus.

-Students pursuing careers in fields such as agribusiness, international agricultural development, eLearning, or rural community development might seek the Master of Agriculture in Agricultural Development.
+Students pursuing careers in fields such as agricultural leadership, instructional design, or rural community development might seek the Master of Agriculture in Agricultural Development.
 The program prepares individuals for leadership roles in education, natural resource management, cooperative extension service, and many other professional careers in agriculture and life sciences.
-The program is generally completed at a distance, however, individuals do have the option to complete on-campus or at-a-distance.
-MAg Graduate Advising Sheet
+The program is completed at a distance, MAg Graduate Advising Sheet.

 - Non-thesis degree program – emphasizes the development of problem-solving skills involved in applying science and technology to benefit humanity.

-- Requires completion of 36 semester credit hours (half may consists of courses in the department).
+- Requires completion of 36 semester credit hours; a maximum of 12 hours of coursework may be in support areas.

-- Residence requirement of 12 semester hours of coursework must be completed during the program.
-This can be accomplished by registering for on campus or distance courses.
+- Residence requirement of 12 semester hours of coursework completed during the program as distance education.

 - Degree plans will vary considerably and are generally unique for each individual.

-- An internship is a unique feature of the MAg program, whether pursued on-campus or at-a-distance.
-The internship is completed at the end of formal coursework, and involves either paid or un-paid employment with a cooperating business or agency.
-Planned in concert by the student, university advisor and business supervisor, the internship normally lasts from three to six months.
-Three to six credits may be earned for the internship and professional goals.
+- To demonstrate problem solving capabilities, a professional internship may be completed to provide meaningful, applied, and practical experience.
+Internships are generally completed at the end of formal coursework, and involves either paid or un-paid employment with a cooperating business or agency.
+One to three credits may be earned for the internship and professional goals.

 - A professional paper is required.